Melatonin for ADHD

 Melatonin appears to be an effective, tolerable and safe treatment for comorbid sleep disorders in both adults and children with ADHD.
 We are not aware of any reports of inappropriate side effects.

-Slow-release melatonin can be useful if you have problems sleeping through the night.
+Sustained release melatonin can be useful if you have problems sleeping through the night.

-1. Melatonin and dopamine and the circadian rhythm¶
+1. Melatonin and dopamine and the circadian rhythm

 For more information, see ⇒ Dopamine and melatonin: waking/sleeping behavior, circadian rhythm.